Simzsimma/SimonzWebpage/pages/about.md

 permalink: /about
 ---

+Welcome to Simon’s AI Product Insights.
+With 15 years of experience in technical product management, I've built resilient teams and work systems while integrating AI into mission-critical workflows.
+This platform is designed for hiring managers and recruiters to explore my journey, skills, and how I can contribute to your organization.
+Engage with the interactive HeyGen avatar to learn more about my background and approach to innovative AI solutions and dedicated product leadership.

-Millennial is a minimalist Jekyll theme.
-The purpose of this theme is to provide a simple, clean, content-focused publishing platform for your publication site or blog.
-You can find everything you need to get started under documentation.
-For more information on how to install and use this theme, check out [the documentation]({{ site.github.url }}{% post_url 2016-10-10-getting-started %}).
+For more information on how to install and use this theme for your own project, check out [the documentation]({{ site.github.url }}{% post_url 2016-10-10-getting-started %}).